The Trial

 Your Pre-Trial Memorandum and Financial Disclosure Form

-The judge will probably order you to file a Pre-Trial Memorandum (the judge may also call it a "Pre-Hearing Brief").
+This applies to both kinds of trial.
+The judge may order you to file a Pre-Trial Memorandum (the judge may also call it a "Pre-Hearing Brief").
 This is a summary of the arguments you plan to present at trial.
 You must file the Pretrial Memorandum by the judge’s deadline and serve it on the other party.
 Usually, you must also file an updated Financial Disclosure Form if property or financial issues will be decided at the hearing.

 Pre-Trial Memorandum (pdf fillable)